Curtains vs Acoustic Wall Panels: Which Should You Choose?

 Which One Offers Better Wall Protection?

-Curtains don’t cover or guard the wall directly.
-Foam panels do.
-They act as a barrier, reducing dents, scratches, or marks—especially in busy spots like hallways, kids’ rooms, or offices.
+Curtains don’t cover or guard the wall surface.
+Acoustic panels do.
+They act as a protective layer that helps reduce dents, scuffs, and everyday wear—especially in high-traffic areas like hallways, offices, or active rooms.

 Are There Any Downsides?